Comfort, Texas

 Comfort is an unincorporated community and census-designated place (CDP) in Kendall County, Texas, United States.
-As of the 2010 census, it had a population of 2,363.
+As of the 2020 census, Comfort had a population of 2,211.
 Comfort was founded by German emigrants on the western end of the Texas-German belt.
 Many residents of the town today are descendants of those same Germans.
-Comfort is known for its German Heritage and large ranches outside of town.
+Comfort is known for its German heritage and large ranches outside of town.

-It lies adjacent to the Guadalupe River, and the 1987 Guadalupe River flood killed ten people being evacuated from a summer camp sited near Comfort, leaving 33 others missing for a time.
+It lies adjacent to the Guadalupe River, and the 1987 Guadalupe River flood killed 10 people being evacuated from a summer camp sited near Comfort, leaving 33 others missing for a time.